stuianna/webFile/readme.md

 # Installation

-WebFile is build for Linux based distributions only and assumes [ssh](https://www.ssh.com/ssh/command/) is available.
+WebFile is built for Linux based distributions only and assumes [ssh](https://www.ssh.com/ssh/command/) is available.

 The binary can be obtained using wget:
 ```
 wget https://github.com/stuianna/webFile/releases/download/v0.1.0/webFile
 ```

-Or the source can be downloaded and build using the instructions below.
+Or the source can be downloaded and built using the instructions below.
 ```
 git clone https://github.com/stuianna/webFile.git
 ```